- About Us

 Another is getting some financial assistance from the ‘Bank of Mum and Dad’, either giving them an equity stake in the property, or simply paying them back over time.

-Another very popular plan is to buy property with siblings or friends.
+Another very popular plan is buying property with family or friends.
 But is it a good idea?

 “Well, yes and no,” says Julie Nipperess, of Step Up Financial Group, based in Orange, NSW.